ES

 Key Ingredients:

-Mulgimaa cuisine from Estonia
+Mulgimaa (Southern Estonia) cuisine from Estonia

-Setumaa
+Setumaa (Southeastern Estonia)

 Cultural Significance:

 Setu cuisine reflects the region's history and cultural traditions.
 Dairy products, particularly sõir, play a significant role in Setu cooking.
+The region maintains strong connections to its culinary past while adapting to modern influences.

 Signature Dishes: